JMantello/JMantello/README.md

 # Hello, I'm Jonathan Mantello

 Welcome to my GitHub profile, showcasing my journey as a software developer.
-Feel free to explore my projects and contributions.
+Here you can explore my projects and contributions.

 ## Contact
 The best way to connect with me is on [LinkedIn](https://www.linkedin.com/in/jonathan-mantello/).